AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/synergy/operating-synergy.md

 Synergy will attempt to transfer the files as fast as it can and will show you a progress dialog.
-This may slow down the network; if this will be a bad thing, turn on the **"Bandwidth Saver"** switch at the bottom of the window to throttle the file transfer and leave capacity on the network for other traffic (obviously this will slow down the file transfer).
+This may slow down the network; if this will be a bad thing, turn on the <strong>"Bandwidth Saver"</strong> switch at the bottom of the window to throttle the file transfer and leave capacity on the network for other traffic (obviously this will slow down the file transfer).